 Both Indigenous and non-Indigenous students are welcome to join.
 All members have voting privileges.

-NSA governance operates through an Anishinaabe Clan council system.
-While members may come from other family clans or other systems of governance, elected Council members are mandated to fulfill responsibilities associated with the Clan that they are representing on behalf of NSA.
+ISA governance operates through an Anishinaabe Clan council system.
+While members may come from other family clans or other systems of governance, elected Council members are mandated to fulfill responsibilities associated with the Clan that they are representing on behalf of ISA.

 - Crane Clan Leader: Audrey Rochette